esegue-ai/esegue-public/README.md

 ## Design Principles

-eSEGuE is built around five principles:
+eSEGuE.ai is built around five principles:

 1. **Explainability**
    Every signal should be traceable to observable market evidence.